Introduction

 Ultimately, staying informed allows you to act responsibly, move freely, and feel secure knowing you are always within legal boundaries while prioritizing your personal safety.

-When Taser Use Is Considered Illegal
+When Taser Use Crosses Into Illegal Territory

-Possible Criminal Penalties
+Criminal Penalties for Misuse

 6. Difference Between Tasers and Stun Guns Under California Law